OnlineStore-DistSys/online-store/product-service/README.md

 You are able to generate detailed documentation using `npm run generate-docs`.

-Generated documentation are in the [docs]()-folder in the YOUR-PATH-HERE/online-store/product-service/docs/index.html path.
+Generated documentation are in the /docs folder in the YOUR-PATH-HERE/online-store/product-service/docs/index.html path.